snoyberg/posa-chapter/warp.md

 ### Specialization and avoiding re-calculation

-GHC provides profiling mechanism but it has a limitation: right profiling is possible if a program runs in foreground and it does not spawn child processes.
+GHC provides a profiling mechanism, but it has a limitation: correct profiling is only possible if a program runs in the foreground and does not spawn child processes.
-So, if we want to profile live activities of servers, we need to implement special care for profiling.
+So, if we want to profile live activities of servers, we need to take special care for profiling.

 `mighty` has this mechanism.
 Suppose that N is the number of workers in the configuration file of `mighty`.
-If N is larger than or equal to 2, `mighty` creates N child processes and the parent process just works to deliver signals.
+If N is greater than or equal to 2, `mighty` creates N child processes and the parent process just works to deliver signals.
-However, if N is 1, `mighty` does not creates one child process.
+However, if N is 1, `mighty` does not create any child process.
-The executed process itself serves HTTP.
+Instead, the executed process itself serves HTTP.
 Also, `mighty` stays in its terminal if debug mode is on.

-When we took profile of `mighty`, we surprised that the standard function to format date string consumes most CPU time.
+When we profiled `mighty`,
+we were surprised that the standard function to format date string consumed the majority of CPU time.
-As many know, an end HTTP server should return GMT date strings in header fields such as Date:, Last-Modified:, etc:
+As many know, an HTTP server should return GMT date strings in header fields such as Date:, Last-Modified:, etc:

     Date: Mon, 01 Oct 2012 07:38:50 GMT